pwr-pbrwio/ComputingResourcesUserGuide/README.md

 * GPU NVIDIA GeForce RTX 2080 Ti

 # Account Creation
 To use the Discovery server you must have an active account.
-To do this, you have to send an e-mail to lech.madeyski@pwr.edu.pl and provide the following information:
+To do this, you have to send an e-mail to lech <dot> madeyski <at> pwr <dot> edu <dot> pl and provide the following information:
 1. Justification for what reason the computing power is needed
 2. Project title
 3. Short project description